synqs/rp_awg/README.md

 - DDSMulti_Sequencer.py -> Python 3 script to send data to RP
 - MDDS_Test.py -> Python 3 script for testing (here you can configure signal)
 - JSocket.py -> Python 3 helper library for the preceding codes
-- installscript -> Shell script (written for a macOS shell) that sends the necessary files to the RP, turns off unnecessary services, and starts the server
+- installscript -> Shell script that sends the necessary files to the RP, turns off unnecessary services, and starts the server

 **SERVER-SIDE (RP) FILES:**
 - JSocket.py -> Same as above, but used on the RP for communication as well.
 - RPServer.py -> The TCP-IP server that runs on the RP to process requests from the client (computer).
 - SimonLab_MDDS.bit -> This is the .bit file which is the heart of the device, and acts to configure the reconfigurable hardware of the FPGA within the RP
+- rc.local -> Helps the RP to keep the Server running

 ## SETUP  & TESTING